One Day in Sedona – An Awesome Arizona Day Trip

 These well-maintained trails are perfect for a relaxing morning or late afternoon walk.
 From observing wildlife to breathtaking sunsets, city parks in Sedona offer something special for every visitor.

-6. Take a day trip to nearby Slide Rock State Park
+6. Visit Nearby Slide Rock State Park

 This park is popular among families enjoying its natural beauty and historical sightseeing.
 Slide Rock is a natural water slide.
 Visitors can dip in the natural swimming pools, explore the many trails and hiking paths, or take a jeep tour to access some of the stunning overlooks.
 Plenty of picnic areas and spots for fly fishing make Slide Rock State Park an ideal place for a day trip adventure.

-7. Take photos at a stunning overlook
+7. Take Photos at a Stunning Overlook

 Sedona’s overlooks are some of the best places to snap a picture.
-Whether you’re an amateur photographer or a professional, these stunning locations will provide the perfect backdrop for your photographs
+Whether you’re an amateur photographer or a professional, these stunning locations will provide the perfect backdrop for your photographs.

 The most popular overlooks include Airport Mesa and Cathedral Rock.
 These two overlooks are located high above downtown Sedona and provide spectacular views of the red rock formations below.